 When the Overlook Trail reconnected with Government Peak, we couldn’t have been happier.
 It took us 2 1/2 hours to complete what was actually a 4 mile trail and we were wiped out.
 It was a rude awakening to what “moderate” was defined as in Porcupine Mtn terms.
 The trail was pure, uncivilized, and beautiful which is why true hikers come to the Porcupine Mountains but we had been naïve in our hiking abilities and would need to better prepare ourselves for our next hike.

 We were thankful for our good hiking shoes, rain gear, and our endurance from running.
 It was a fun hike despite our growing anxiety.
-The first day on our honeymoon came to a close after checking into our cottage at Superior Shores on the shore of Lake Superior and enjoying a good dinner before calling it a night.
+The first day on our honeymoon came to a close after checking into our cottage at Superior Shores Resort on Lake Superior and enjoying a good dinner before calling it a night.